vanntastic/silverstreak/README.markdown

       mail($email_to, $subject, $body, 'From:you@yourwebsite.com');
     }

-  ?>

 Deployment
 ==========

-Using capistrano is overkill, it has been replaced with rsync, chmod 755 config/deploy.rb if you have to.
-Open and configure the following variables:
+Using capistrano is overkill, it has been replaced with rsync, chmod 755 config/deploy.rb Open and configure the following variables:

 * FROM : location/of/project
 * SERVER : hostname or ip of server